INTRODUCTION

 First step: Three or four vats were required to manufacture the dye, Each vat had a separate function.
 The leaves stripped off the indigo plant were soaked in warm water in a vat (known as fermenting or steeper vat) for several hours.
 When the plants fermented, the liquid began to boil and bubble.
 Now, the rotten leaves were taken out and liquid drained into another vat, that was placed just before the first vat.

 Second step: In the second vat (known as the Vat-Beater), the solution was continuously stirred and beaten with paddles.
 When the liquid gradually turned green and then blue, lime water was added to the vat.
-Gradually, the indigo separated out in flakes, a muddy sediment, settled at the bottom of the vat and a clear liquid rose to the surface.
+Gradually, the indigo separated out in flakes, muddy sediment, settled at the bottom of the vat and a clear liquid rose to the surface.
 The liquid was drained off and the indigo pulp to another vat.

 Third step: In the third vat (known as the settling vat), the indigo pulp is pressed and dried for sale.